In this painting tutorial I will walk you through step-by-step how I created my most recent painting, Queenstown From The Shore.

 Here is the cropped version.
 I had to get rid of the ducks (sorry ducks).

-The cropped version has much less clutter and focuses the town in the distance (which I want to be the focal point).
+The cropped version has much less clutter and focuses on the town in the distance (which I want to be the focal point).

-Part 1 - Stain The Canvas And Introduce The General Color Harmony
+Part 1 – Stain the Canvas and Introduce the General Color Harmony

 The first step is to kill any white on the canvas.
-I use a paint mixed with lots of solvent and apply a thin wash of color using a large filbert brush.
+I use paint mixed with lots of solvent and apply a thin wash of color using a large filbert brush.

 I use this as an opportunity to start building the structure of the painting and establishing the general color harmony.

-Part 2 - Block-In General Shapes And Colors
+Part 2 – Block-in General Shapes and Colors

 I start establishing the major shapes and colors using a large brush and thick paint.